gjedeer/Share-to-Talk/README.md

 =============

 Android application which adds your Google Talk contacts in the Send To menu.

+Share anything to your Google Talk contacts in 3 easy steps!

-1. Tap share in some app
+* Tap share in some app

 ![Share menu in Browser](http://sharetotalk.gdr.name/share-to-gtalk-1.png)

-2. Choose "Talk contacts"
+* Choose "Talk contacts"

 ![Share Via: Talk contacts](http://sharetotalk.gdr.name/share-to-gtalk-2.png)

-3. Choose your recipient
+* Choose your recipient

 ![Share to Talk contact: chosing recipient](http://sharetotalk.gdr.name/share-to-gtalk-3.png)

-4. This is what your recipient sees
+* This is what your recipient sees

 ![Screenshot from Psi on computer](http://sharetotalk.gdr.name/share-to-gtalk-4.png)